NadavTasher/Webhood/README.md

 ### Creating an in-mem application

-If you do not want to use the pre-bundled `fsdicts` library to create simple persistent storage, you might want to use a regular `dict()` as a way to temporarly store globals.
+If you do not want to use the pre-bundled `rednest` library to create a Redis persistent storage key-value store, you might want to use a regular `dict()` as a way to temporarly store globals.

 To make this possible, you might need to extend the `entrypoint` configuration to tell `gunicorn` to only spawn a single worker.
 That way all of the requests will be handled by the same process with the same globals.